Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Built-in Integration with Amazon RDS (MySQL, PostgreSQL, Aurora), Amazon Redshift, Amazon DocumentDB
 * Secrets are encrypted using KMS

+!!! tip

+    AWS Secrets Manager can be configured to *replicate secrets across multiple regions*.
+With this feature, multi-region applications like Amazon RDS can retrieve secrets locally within the region instead of retrieving secrets across the regions.

+    Following are features when AWS Secrets Manager is configured to replicate secrets in multiple regions:

+    * Replicated Secrets will have a common name across all regions.
+    * Secrets Manager replicates all encrypted secrets and metadata.

 ### SSM Parameter Store vs Secrets Manager

 * Secrets Manager ($$$):